Rapidly recognizing words in Morse Code is pretty easy.

 You can also do fun things like translating license plates you see when you’re out and about into Morse Code sentences.

-Although the outcome will be meaningless, it will sharpen your ability to deal with incoming information and translate it quickly.
+Although the outcome will be meaningless, this exercise will sharpen your ability to deal with incoming information and translate it quickly.

 If you need more help with the memory skills required to truly master Morse Code, get this free course now:

-It walks you through everything you need to know to master your memory and excel with cool learning tasks like Morse Code.
+It walks you through the ancient memory techniques you need to know to master your memory and excel with cool learning tasks like Morse Code.

 So what do you say?